 STEP 1: Chose the programme.

 Will you become a lawyer, a journalist, a teacher, or a doctor?
 Opportunities are endless and the decision is up to you.
 You can take a look at programmes offered by Polish universities here: STUDYFINDER*

 STEP 2: Choose the university and check its admissions requirements.

-There are more than 400 state and private higher educational institutions in Poland.
+There are almost 380 state and private higher educational institutions in Poland.
 You need to choose the one, that will be suitable for you.
 Do not forget to: